-Businesses are legally required to have workers’ comp coverage from the moment they hire employees, explains Jeff Somers, president and head of retail at Insureon.
-“In most states … you are required by law to carry workers’ comp insurance, regardless of your industry or number of employees," says Somers.
-"You may even be required to carry this coverage even if you’re a sole proprietor.”
+Businesses are legally required to have workers’ comp coverage from the moment they hire employees, explained Jeff Somers, former president and head of retail at Insureon.
+“In most states … you are required by law to carry workers’ comp insurance, regardless of your industry or number of employees.
+You may be required to carry this coverage even if you’re a sole proprietor.”

-Your state’s policies
+Understanding your state’s policies

-“Each state has an agency set up to manage their individual workers’ compensation programs," says Kevin Hess, a partner in management-side labor and employment law firm Fisher Phillips.
+“Each state has an agency set up to manage their individual workers’ compensation programs,” said Kevin Hess, partner at management-side labor and employment law firm Fisher Phillips.
 “Those agencies generally have a wealth of information available to employers to assist them in ensuring they are compliant with the necessary workers’ compensation requirements.”

-What coverage you need
+What coverage do you need?